JacobWashburn/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

-Actions- A. It performs a feature, like - Add, remove, toggle.
+Actions- A. It performs a feature, like - Add, remove, toggle. creates a dispatch with type and payload
          B. Its role: contain properties related to some action that happens inside App.

 Reducers- A. Its Kind of like packaging like items together.